dipankarchettri/PACT/QUICKSTART.md

 ## Step 4: Run the Application

-From the root `edustat` directory:
+From the root `pact-analytics` directory:

 ```bash
 # Option 1: Run both servers concurrently